Little Black Door launches app on iOS/Android allowing women to share wardrobes, online and off – TechCrunch

-Our relationship with fashion has changed, not just because of the pandemic.
-Months in lockdown means people are probably more aware of their fashion purchases and how they consume, given its been such a long time without socialising.
-But the oft-talked about ‘Clueless wardrobe’ which would allow women to both see into their collections, as well as share and potentially borrow from friends, has yet to go mainstream.
-Now a UK startup aims to change this.
+Our relationship with fashion has changed, and not just because of the pandemic.
+Months in lockdown means people are probably more aware of their fashion purchases and how they consume, given its been such a long time without socializing.
+But the oft-talked about “Clueless” wardrobe, which would allow women to both see into their collections, as well as share and potentially borrow from friends, has yet to go mainstream.
+Now a U.K. startup aims to change this.

-The Little Black door app, previously in closed beta, has just launched on the Apple iOS store here and on Android.
+The Little Black Door app, previously in closed beta, has just launched on the Apple iOS store here and on Android.

-The app allows women to share the content of their wardrobes, in an Instagram-like manner by creating collections (“Lookbooks”), as well as curating their private wardrobe for their own use, with a focus on premium and luxury fashion.
-Women, says LBD, can “see, style and share”, as well as borrow clothes offline, and resell them.
+The app allows women to share the content of their wardrobes in an Instagram-like manner by creating collections (“Lookbooks”), as well as curate their private wardrobe for their own use, with a focus on premium and luxury fashion.
+Women, says LBD, can “see, style and share”, as well as resell and borrow clothes offline.

 The Lookbook feature allows women to share wardrobes collections with friends or followers in a controlled way, a feature that lets users borrow from each other.